empriselab/RCareWorld/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive. .. :caption: Contents:

-Welcome to PhyRC Challenge Document's documentation!
+Welcome to PhyRC Challenge's documentation!
 ====================================================

 .. toctree::
    :maxdepth: 2

 Indices and tables